 The 6 monasteries perched on top of rock pinnacles near Kalambaka in Central Greece is probably the most spectacular visitor site in Greece.
 Meteora means “suspended in the air” and the remaining six monasteries are built on the top of isolated hard-sedimentary strata which have resisted erosion over the centuries.
 It is the largest site of Eastern orthodox monasteries and second in importance after Mount Athos.
 The earliest religious communities in Ancient Greece are believed to have occupied nearby caves during the 10th century AD and monastic communities developed during the 14th century.
 At their peak during the 16th century it is believed that 24 of the pinnacles were occupied by monasteries or hermitages.
 Today only two of the monasteries continue to function as religious communities, while six are open to visitors as museums.
 Kalambaka is also famous for its magnificent old Byzantine church, plus a couple of enjoyable museums and hosts a bustling market every Friday.
 Visit Meteora and stay in the small town of Kalambaka for at least a couple of nights.
-Odyssey includes a Meteora day trip with a local tour guide on our tour Odyssey to Greece, also escorted by an Odyssey tour leader.
+Odyssey includes a Meteora day trip with a local tour guide on our guided tour Odyssey to Greece, also escorted by an Odyssey tour leader.

 In 1988, the Meteora monasteries became an Unesco world heritage site and the Meteora-Antichassia area is part of the Natura 2000 network hosting some rare species of birds and flowers.

 At their peak in the sixteenth century there were 24 monasteries at Meteora in Greece.
 They were created to serve monks and nuns following the teachings of the Eastern Orthodox Church.
 Today there are six still functioning, while the remainder are largely in ruin.
 Perched onto high cliffs, they are now accessible by staircases and pathways cut into the rock formations.